shenwei356/seqkit/doc/docs/usage.md

   -s, --by-seq                  by sequence
   -i, --ignore-case             ignore case
-  -k, --keep-temp               keep tempory FASTA and .fai file when using 2-pass mode -r, --reverse                 reverse the result
+  -k, --keep-temp               keep tempory FASTA and .fai file when using 2-pass mode -N, --natural-order           sort in natural order, when sorting by IDs/full name -r, --reverse                 reverse the result
   -L, --seq-prefix-length int   length of sequence prefix on which seqkit sorts by sequences (0 for whole sequence) (default 10000)
   -2, --two-pass                two-pass mode read files twice to lower memory usage. (only for FASTA format)